 In response to these allegations, Shellum argued that the School Board had approved the mileage reimbursements.
 She has since sued the school district for wrongful termination and defamation.
 The school district agreed to pay Shellum $300,000 to drop the lawsuit.

 This case is only one example of mileage fraud occurring within businesses whose employees drive for work.
 Without an automated mileage tracking and reimbursement solution, these businesses are unable to detect inaccurate mileage claims.
-For mobile employees, they also lack the technology to accurately capture their business mileage and are required to use manual processes.
+Mobile employees also lack the technology to accurately capture their business mileage and resort to a manual processes.
 In fact, 76% of employees claim they’re able to commit fraud because of their company’s manual processes.

 Learn more about how to protect your business against mileage fraud in the article, Mileage Fraud: Too Common, But Easy to Address.